Last updated on : 09 Nov, 2025

 Adding herbal teas, such as mint or ginger, and keeping your lifestyle active with regular walks can also ease digestive discomfort.
 Most importantly, avoid smoking and excessive alcohol, and be mindful of what you eat.

-Even small changes can make a big difference to your gut health and overall well-being.FAQs
+Even small changes can make a big difference to your gut health and overall well-being.

 Poor digestion can result from dietary choices, such as low fiber intake or high consumption of processed foods.
 Stress, lack of physical activity, dehydration, and certain medications or health conditions like GERD or IBS can also negatively impact digestion.

-You can naturally improve digestive problems by eating a diet high in fiber, staying hydrated, and incorporating probiotics through foods like yogurt or supplements.
+You can naturally improve digestive problems by eating a diet high in fiber, staying hydrated, and incorporating probiotics through foods like yoghurt or supplements.
 Regular physical activity and mindful eating practices, such as chewing food thoroughly and eating slowly, also aid digestion.

-To speed up digestion quickly, engage in light physical activity, such as a short walk after meals.
+To speed up digestion quickly, engage in light physical activity, such as a short walk, after meals.
 Drink warm water or herbal teas like ginger or peppermint.
 Consuming smaller, more frequent meals instead of large ones can also help.

 Disclaimer